ljw1004/csharpspec/csharp/interfaces.md

 Here, class `TextBox` implements both `IControl` and `ITextBox`.

 When a class `C` directly implements an interface, all classes derived from C also implement the interface implicitly.
-The base interfaces specified in a class declaration can be constructed interface types (§4.4).
+The base interfaces specified in a class declaration can be constructed interface types ([Constructed types](types.md#constructed-types)).
 A base interface cannot be a type parameter on its own, though it can involve the type parameters that are in scope.
 The following code illustrates how a class can implement and extend constructed types:
 ```csharp
 class C<U,V> {}